blackpuppy/docs/en/installation/url-rewriting.rst

 everything to play nicely on their systems.

 Here are a few things you might try to get it running correctly.
-First look at your httpd.conf (Make sure you are editing the system httpd.conf rather than a user- or site-specific httpd.conf).
+First look at your httpd.conf.
+(Make sure you are editing the system httpd.conf rather than a user- or site-specific httpd.conf.)

+These files can vary between different distributions and Apache versions.
+You may also take a look at http://wiki.apache.org/httpd/DistrosDefaultLayout for further information.

 #.
 Make sure that an .htaccess override is allowed and that